paytrail/documentation/content/legacy/s1-interface/fields.md

 The S1 interface is functionally similar to the E1 interface but it has fewer fields to send.

+The payment gateway address is the same with E1: <https://payment.paytrail.com>

 ### Fields

 #### `MERCHANT_ID (*)`